tyrannotorus/c-trimui-battery-care-pak/README.md

 ## Dev Disclaimer

-This is human-directed but 100% slop-coded.
+I am an experienced developer, but note this is a personal-use project that's been human-directed but 100% slop-coded.
 Thus beware, here be dragons.

 ## Supported Platforms